Home » Get to Know Pennsylvania’s Alimony Laws

 • The property each spouse brought to the marriage.

-• The degree a spouse contributed as a homemaker.
+• The degree to which a spouse contributed as a homemaker.

 • The relative needs of the two spouses.